Contributed By Intuity

 A third party may bring an action for a declaration of invalidity of the certificate before the competent tribunal.

 Threat of infringement is actionable if there is an imminent infringement of IP rights.

 Defences to patent infringement include:

-Compulsory licences are available to manufacture and export pharmaceutical products to countries in need of such products.
-The ministry in charge of IP can also implement such regime for medicinal products and medical devices in the event of health or competition issues.
-Such provision, whose rationale lies essentially in its deterrent effect, has never been applied.
+The existing legislative framework concerning forced licences includes compulsory licenses (judicial licenses) and ex officio licences (administrative licenses).
+The ministry in charge of IP can specifically implement such regime for medicinal products and medical devices in the event of health or competition issues.
+Such procedure, whose rationale lies essentially in its deterrent effect, has never been applied.